danth/stylix/README.md

 { pkgs, ... }:

 {
-  # A colorscheme will be chosen automatically based on your wallpaper
+  # A colorscheme will be chosen automatically based on your wallpaper.
   stylix.image = ./wallpaper.png;

+  # Use this option to force a light or dark theme.
+  stylix.polarity = "light";

   # Select your preferred fonts, or use these defaults:
   stylix.fonts = {